bennthomsen/CC3200_IoT_Examples/README.md

 # TI CC3200 IoT Examples

+Buttons Example
+This example shows how to use the TI RTOS in Energia to detect and debounce a button press.

 CC3200 Sensor test example

 A IoT Temperature sensing example using the TI CC3200 and the ThingSpeak IoT cloud service.